 We created PLANET BUYBACK, a community that supports land and ocean conservation through land purchase, ecosystem management, climate mitigation strategies, empowerment of indigenous peoples and plastic pollution solutions.

 We have more power as a collective than as individuals.
-Join our community and tell your friends, family, co-workers to do the same.
-Now is time for real change.
+Join our community and encourage your friends, family, and co-workers to do the same.
 Let’s get our voices heard!

 can remove plastic from the ocean

 can stop the deforestation

 can bring clean water to remote villages

 can make us proud of who we are

 Major music festivals can produce well over 200,000 pounds of trash per day - a shocking number that leaves cleanup crews, landfills, and our environment overwhelmed.
 With the popularity of these music festivals growing and expanding to scenic countries like Mexico, specifically Tulum, the trash and pollution has become unmanageable and often results to being dumped in the jungles or beaches and negatively impacting wildlife.

 Bye Bye Plastic aims to reduce single-use plastic consumption by bringing awareness to this music-industry driven issue through action-based initiatives like Clean The Beat - a musically-powered cleanup initiative that engages local music communities to cleanup densely littered popular locations to visually show the impact of our plastic consumption and improper disposal of items that end up becoming trash.
 The Clean The Beat launch in Miami, FL collected 3,136 pounds of trash.